 The cost of funding the Plan is shared by Plan members and participating employers.
-The rate of employer contributions to the fund in 2019 was 9.00% (2018 - 9.00%) of the pensionable earnings of each Plan member.
-The employer contributions paid in respect of current services rendered by employees of the General Council Office amounted to \$1,784 in 2019 (2018 - \$1,720).
-At the date of the most recent actuarial valuation on December 31, 2017, there was a surplus totaling \$308 million, determined on a going concern basis and a surplus of \$200 million, determined on a solvency basis as required under pension legislation.
+The rate of employer contributions to the fund in 2020 was 9.00% (2019 - 9.00%) of the pensionable earnings of each Plan member.
+The employer contributions paid in respect of current services rendered by employees of the General Council Office amounted to \$1,915 in 2020 (2019 - \$1,784).
+At the date of the most recent actuarial valuation on December 31, 2019, there was a surplus totaling \$293 million, determined on a going concern basis and a surplus of \$208 million, determined on a hypothetical wind-up basis, as required under pension legislation.

-Notes to the non-consolidated financial statements December 31, 2019
+Notes to the non-consolidated financial statements December 31, 2020 (amounts in thousands of Canadian dollars)